fbpx

 The Tale of Despereaux is the story of a mouse, a princess, some soup, and a spool of thread!
 It’s a tale of courage and bravery and overcoming the odds.
 Told in parts (Books) and a Coda showcasing different points of view, it is a great book to use in your classroom or homeschool for a whole class novel study, small book groups, or individual book studies.

-Summary of The Tale of Despereaux:
+Benefits of Using The Tale of Despereaux in Your Classroom:

 See what people are saying about The Tale of Despereaux Novel Study by The Teaching Bank!